Gladys Rodríguez

 Gladys Rodríguez (born June 4, 1943) is a Puerto Rican actress, comedian, and television host.
+She is also a Christian pastor and a priest at an Episcopalian church in Oviedo, Florida, near Orlando, United States.

 Early years

 Rodríguez was born in Santurce, San Juan, Puerto Rico.
 She and her parents moved to New York City when she was still a child.
 In New York, she received her primary and secondary education.
 When she was eight years old she attended the Children's Hour Academy where she learned tap dancing, drama and ballet.

 In 1960, Rodríguez returned to Puerto Rico where she took drama classes under the guidance of Edmundo Rivera Alvarez.
 She enrolled in the University of Puerto Rico and earned a degree in Dramatic Arts.

 Career

 Television

 Rodríguez made her television debut when she auditioned for a role in the soap opera La Mujer de Aquella Noche (The Woman of That Night) and performed alongside Braulio Castillo.
 The soap opera was a success and her acting caught the attention of a Peruvian director who offered her a role in the soap opera Simplemente María-2da.
 Parte (Simply Mary-Part 2), filmed in Peru.
 Simplemente María Part 2, became an international success, in Latin America.